 Drywall Signs of Water Damage in Walls - Discoloration, Stains, and Warping

-Stains on walls often accompany discoloration and can be irregular in shape.
+Stains on walls often accompany discoloration and can be irregularly shaped.
 They might appear as drips or streaks, indicating water has traveled down the wall.
 Persistent stains suggest an ongoing issue that needs immediate attention to prevent further damage.
+Monitoring moisture levels in the affected area can help detect ongoing issues and to avoid mold growth.

 Warping is another visual indicator of water intrusion.
 It results from moisture absorbing into drywall or wood, causing the material to swell or bend.
+A burst pipe or water leak can cause sudden and severe warping, leading to rapid structural damage.
 Warped walls may feel uneven or have visible bulges, compromising structural integrity.

 If you see any warping, it’s essential to fix it immediately.
 This helps keep your home stable and can prevent expensive repairs later.